 Central our research and teaching is system and networked thinking.
 Here, various methods and instruments are applied, which range from risk, criticality, and efficiency analysis, material flow balances, design for recycling, life cycle assessments, system-dynamic simulation, to scenario technology.
 At the same time, the SEM group works in cooperation with other universities and companies on (research) projects to facilitate knowledge transfer between partners, the Rosenheim University of Applied Sciences and its students.

-„Our motivation is to improve the sustainability of products and processes along with developing new models that contribute to more sustainable businesses.“Prof. Dr. Sandra Krommes
+„Our motivation is to improve the sustainability of products and processes along with developing new models that contribute to more sustainable businesses.“Prof. Dr.-Ing.
+Sandra Krommes

 Since 2013, Sandra Krommes has been a professor of resource management at the University of Applied Science Rosenheim while also leading the Sustainable Engineering and Management working group.
 She has more than 14 years of experience in the automobile industry in several management positions at BMW AG.
 There, she was responsible for BMW’s corporate strategy for the product-related environmental requirements in addition to electromobility pre-series projects and the development of business models for electromobility.